HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Higher Order Graphical Attention

 Here $\mathcal{S}_1 = E$.
-The function $\beta: \mathbb{R} \mapsto \mathbb{R}$, first investigated in \cite{wang2020multi}, represents a weighting function that scales messages disproportionately to their commute times, thereby simulating the actual transit times of the message while avoiding problems such as over-squashing.
+The function $\beta: \mathbb{R} \mapsto \mathbb{R}$, first investigated by Wang et al. \cite{wang2020multi}, represents a weighting function that scales messages disproportionately to their commute times, simulating the actual transit times of the message while avoiding over-squashing problems.
 Introducing $\beta$ reduces the risk of overfitting to the long-distance signals during training.
-For simplicity, we take $\beta(k)$ to be the harmonic series $\beta(k) = \frac{1}{k}$.
+For simplicity, we consider $\beta(k)$ as the harmonic series $\beta(k) = \frac{1}{k}$.